CGH 300 – Theoretical Foundations in Health Promotion & Education (Fall, 4 units)

 CGH 314 – Emerging Chronic & Infectious Diseases Worldwide (Fall, 4 units)

 This course provides an overview of the causative factors and demographic distribution of the major chronic diseases and infectious in the world.
 Epidemiologic concepts, methods and research design are emphasized.
 Necessary tools for applying epidemiologic approaches to chronic disease prevention are provided.
 The course will also cover topics in microbiology, immunology, laboratory diagnosis, outbreak investigation, infectious disease diagnosis and control in populations and very basic analytic methods.
-It provides students with exposure to local public health department experts in various important contemporary topics such as vector control, emerging infections and bioterrorism.
+It provides students with exposure to local public health department experts with knowledge on topics such as vector control, emerging infections and bioterrorism.

 Health Geoinformatics is the use of geospatial technologies and information to improve our understanding of the relationships between, people, location, time, and health and healthcare issues.
-This course examines how these technologies can assist: in discovering and eliminating disease, in disease prevention and health promotion for community health, and in healthcare service planning and delivery.
-Specifically, this course discusses Geographic Information System (GIS) fundamentals and concepts, utilize geodemographic data for spatial analysis, and examine the application of health geoinformatics using case studies from around the world.
+Students examine how these technologies can assist: in discovering and eliminating disease, in disease prevention and health promotion for community health, and in healthcare service planning and delivery.
+This course discusses Geographic Information System (GIS) fundamentals and concepts, utilize geodemographic data for spatial analysis, and examine the application of health geoinformatics using case studies from around the world.

 CGH 316 – Public Health Leadership for the 21st Century (Fall, 4 units)